facebookarchive/webscalesql-5.6/support-files/MacOSX/ReadMe.txt

        destination disk selection again, and you should be able to choose the destination disk correctly.
 We have reported this bug to Apple and it is investigating this problem.

+     * If you get an "insecure startup item disabled" error when MySQL launches, use the following procedure.
+Adjust the pathnames appropriately for your system.

+         1. Modify the mysql.script using this command (enter it on a single line): shell> sudo /Applications/TextEdit.app/Contents/MacOS/TextEdit /usr/local/mysql/support-files/mysql.server

+         2. Locate the option file that defines the basedir value and modify it to contain these lines: basedir=/usr/local/mysql datadir=/usr/local/mysql/data
+            In the /Library/StartupItems/MySQLCOM/ directory, make
+            the following group ID changes from staff to wheel: shell> sudo chgrp wheel MySQLCOM StartupParameters.plist

+         3. Start the server from System Preferences or Terminal.app.

      * Because the MySQL package installer installs the MySQL contents into a version and platform specific directory, you